 Communicating thermostats offer added control and a way to pull in diagnostic codes from the equipment when there are problems.
 However, they use a different type of wire than a conventional thermostat.
 That means if you want to change your thermostat, you need to pull a new wire.
 If you are getting this feature then I would make sure the contractor knows to keep the old conventional thermostat wire in the wall.

 This way you can change the thermostat back to a conventional thermostat easier than going through the process of pulling a new thermostat wire.
 You will still likely have to call a contractor to change to a conventional thermostat, but the service charge will be less if you make sure the conventional wire is there and available.

 Compressors | Amana Versus Carrier Air Conditioners

 There is a big difference between the two compressors from the Amana brand to the Carrier brand.
 One compressor uses an inverter and sophisticated control while the other uses a simple method of staging.
-The Carrier with the 5-stage inverter is the more sophisticated system which will likely require someone who has been trained specifically on the system to not only install it but if you have problems with it.
-The Amana has the two-stage scroll compressor which offers you comfort and efficiency by staging the compressor based on a demand level.
-The Carrier does the same except it has 5 levels of staging and a more complex method of control for those 5 stages of cooling.
+The Carrier with the 5-stage inverter is the more sophisticated system that will likely require someone who has been trained specifically on the system to not only install it but if you have problems with it.

 Blowers | Amana Versus Carrier Air Conditioners